-The Big Question - Henry V
+The Big Question - Macbeth

+Learning Objectives

-Learning Objectives To participate and collaborate in shared activities.
+To participate and collaborate in shared activities.

 To share my opinion on the Big Question.

-To identify the reasons for standing up for what I believe.
-Big Question: Why is it important to stand up for what I believe in?
-Vocabulary: believe, stand up, principles, values, role play, scenarios, morals, relationship, assume, punish, Henry, Bardolph, committed, responsibilities You might want to familiarise yourself with the play first.
-Using the 10 point summary, try mixing up the story points and asking your students to arrange them back into the correct order.
-You could then create freeze frames of these moments, which will help your students to get an overview of the story before you look into the Big Question.
-Assessment Opportunities Class discussion about the starting image Value Spots Character actions and interactions Role Play Scenarios Follow up written work Dig Deeper!
+To identify the reasons to think for myself and make my own decisions.

+Dig Deeper!
 Suggested Further Activities for lesson follow up.

 Pupils create freeze frames to show moments in the play.
 The teacher acts in role as a 'roving reporter' to find out more from these characters.

+Pupils might suggest other times people need to take responsibility for their decisions and create a poster, some drama or piece of writing about it.

+Pupils write to Macbeth to tell him why he should make his own mind up.

+Big Question: Why is it important to make my own decisions?

+Vocabulary: Macbeth, Lady Macbeth, independent thought, decisions, You might want to familiarise yourself with the play first.
+Using the 10 point summary, try mixing up the story points and asking your students to arrange them back into the correct order.
+You could then create freeze frames of these moments, which will help your students to get an overview of the story before you look into the Big Question.

+Lesson overview

-Pupils might suggest other times people need to stand up for what they believe in and create a poster, some drama or piece of writing about it.
-Pupils write to Henry V or Bardolph about their principles and how they stand up for what they believe in.
-Lesson overview Exploring principles - Using a starting image, prompt a class discussion to lead into the Big Question.
-Ask the students to consider their response to the Big Question by placing themselves on Value Spots.
-Share the facts with the class and then play the Triptico game to work out true or false.
-Students use these facts to come up with character actions.
-They then move around the space interacting with each other using gestures and sounds (and text if appropriate).
-Students role-play some scenarios about 'Speaking out'.
-They then use some commands to explore these moments and what happens next.
-Students fill in the missing words to describe Henry V and Bardolph.
-Resources 10 point summary Starting Image Speech and thought bubbles Facts about Henry V and Bardolph Triptico Game - True or False Henry V and Bardolph quotes Role Play Scenarios and commands Fill in the gaps Assessment grid for the class Assessment grid per student
+- Exploring independent thought and decision making Using a starting image, prompt a class discussion to lead into the Big Question. - Ask the students to consider their response to the Big Question by placing themselves on Value Spots. - Share the facts with the class and then play the Triptico game to work out true or false. - Students use these facts to come up with character actions.
+They then move around the space interacting with each other using gestures and sounds (and text if appropriate). - Students role play some scenarios about 'Making their own decisions' and use some commands to explore these moments and what happens next. - Students return to the Big Question and the Value spots once more. - Students fill in the missing words to describe Lady Macbeth and Macbeth.

+See Teaching and Learning Activities for full details

+Assessment Opportunities

+- Class discussion about the starting image

+- Value Spots

+- Character actions and interactions

+- Role Play Scenarios

+- Follow up written work

+Resources

+- 10 point summary

+- Starting Image

+- Speech and thought bubbles

+- Facts about Macbeth and Lady Macbeth

+- Triptico Game True or False

+- Macbeth and Lady Macbeth quotes

+- Role Play Scenarios and commands

+- Fill in the gaps

+- Assessment grid for the class

+- Assessment grid per student

+Teachers Notes